-- Satisfactory completion of 30 (or more) graduate credits for a Master of Arts traditional degree or 36 (or more) graduate credits for a Master of Arts degree with a track. - A minimum overall grade point average of 3.0 ("B" average) is required for all degree, diploma or certificate candidates. - To receive a M.A. degree, 24 of the final 30 (or 30 of the final 36) credits must be taken at North Central University. - All students must meet faculty standards regarding Christian character and conduct.
+- Satisfactory completion of 30 (or more) graduate credits for a Master of Arts in Strategic Leadership traditional degree or 36 (or more) graduate credits for a Master of Arts in Strategic Leadership degree with a track. - Satisfactory completion of 36 (or more) graduate credits for a Master of Arts in Biblical Theology degree. - A minimum overall grade point average of 3.0 ("B" average) is required for all degree, diploma or certificate candidates. - To receive a M.A. degree, 24 of the final 30 (or 30 of the final 36) credits must be taken at North Central University. - All students must meet faculty standards regarding Christian character and conduct.
 Conduct judged unworthy of the standards of Christian conduct at NCU will be deemed sufficient cause for removing a student's name from the annual graduation list, however, a completed degree may be conferred. - All graduation requirements must be completed before degree is awarded. - Any exceptions to the graduation requirements will be made at the discretion of the VPAA.